We will reply to your message within an hour.

 With better heat and wear resistance than high-speed steel, these cobalt steel dovetail cutters run at higher speeds and provide better performance on hard material.
 Use them to create dovetail slots for connecting two components with a sliding fit.

-Use these end mills for general purpose work in most material, such as aluminum, brass, bronze, iron, and steel.
+Use these versatile end mills for milling in most material, including aluminum, brass, bronze, iron, and steel.
 They create dovetail slots for connecting two components with a sliding fit.